WordPress

 Creating Complex Passwords

-Let’s face it; “password” is not a complex password—unless your goal is to get hacked, in which case, carry on!
+Let’s face it; “password123” is not a complex password.
 Creating complex passwords involves using a mix of uppercase letters, lowercase letters, numbers, and special characters.
 Think of them as secret codes that even your best friend wouldn’t be able to guess.
 The more complicated, the better: just don’t forget it in the process!

-If your password has been in use since your first AOL account, it’s time for a change!
 Regularly updating your passwords keeps hackers on their toes and prevents them from using stolen credentials for too long.
 Think of it as replacing the locks on your doors.
-It may be a pain every six months, but a little prevention can save you from a lot of headaches down the road.
+It may be a pain to do every six months, but a little prevention can save you from a lot of headaches down the road.

-Let’s be real: remembering 30 different complex passwords is about as fun as counting sheep when you’re wide awake.
+Remembering 30 different complex passwords is almost impossible without writing them down.
 Enter the password manager!
 These handy tools store all your passwords securely so that you only have to remember one master password.
 They are like the best friend who carries your shopping bags and remembers everything for you—only way less annoying!

 Enabling Two-Factor Authentication